Number of pages: 100 | Report Format: PDF | Published date: 10 February, 2023

 The prominent players operating in the global human liver model market are:

-The global human liver model market is expected to be US$ 3.98 billion in 2030
+The global human liver model market is expected to be valued at US$ 3.98 billion by 2030.

 The high cost of liver models and challenges with integrating liver models into current workflows are expected to hinder market expansion throughout the projected period.

-The global human liver model market is expected to grow at a CAGR of 12.4% during the forecast period from 2022 to 2030
+The global human liver model market is expected to register growth at a revenue CAGR of 12.4% during the forecast period from 2022 to 2030.

 *Insights on financial performance are subject to the availability of information in the public domain